Don’t dig up dahlias for winter! What to do instead….

 What you say….

-Update: since this post appeared, I’ve had comments (see below) and on Twitter.
+Update: since this post appeared, I’ve had many comments (see below) and on Twitter.
 Some people find that dahlias survive the cold under mulch, but struggle in wet or poorly drained soil.

 Gardening writer Susie White, who gardens in Northumberland says that she leaves her dahlias in the ground successfully, in spite of being in a frost pocket.
 Her garden was featured on Gardeners World as an example of gardening in extreme temperatures!
 However, she does have well drained soil, and adds a deep mulch.
 She has even managed to keep the black-leaved ‘Bishops children’ alive!